jhsware/inferno-animation/README.md

 To perform a crossfade you wrap the components you want to crossfade between in a '<CrossFade />' component.
 Note: you can only cross-fade between single components, to cross-fade lists you need to wrap them in a container.

-Currently tested on Chrome/FF/Safari (latest) on Mac, but target is IE10+.
+Currently tested on (polyfills from https://polyfill.io):
+- Chrome/FF/Safari (latest) on macOS 10.12 (Sierra)
+- IE10/IE11 on Windows 7
+- Edge on Windows 10

 ## Animate component on add or remove